Klarisse de Guzman: Filmography

 Klarisse mostly appears on ASAP.
 She also guested on few occasions on iWant ASAP.
 She also had multiple visits on Umagang Kay Ganda, Kris TV, and Magandang Buhay where she was invited to be interviewed and to perform.
 She has also performed on It's Showtime on different occasions apart from being invited as celebrity contestant on different contests of the TV show.
+After her stint as one of the housemates of Pinoy Big Brother Celebrity Collab Edition, she was able to receive roles for movies, especially for the Metro Manila Film Festival 2025, and a television series that will air in 2026.